ruffknight/Video-Detection-and-Tracking-of-Pedestrians/README.md

 | Catarina Rodrigues | 87817     |
 | Daniela Mendes     | 87646     |
 | Vasco Pires        | 87708     |

+## Datasets

+To validate the algorithm's effectiveness, the project draws upon benchmark datasets, particularly the PETS family dataset.
+The chosen subset, S2.L1, provides diverse sequences and viewpoints of pedestrians in varying environments.
+Each sequence is accompanied by ground truth data, encompassing object locations and sizes (bounding boxes) for each frame.

+## Project Tasks

+The project dives into several critical tasks, including:

+1. Implementation of pedestrian tracking with visible bounding boxes for detections.
+2. Dynamic plotting of pedestrian trajectories for clear visualization.
+3. Integration of pedestrian labeling to facilitate identification.
+4. Provision of a map illustrating pedestrian trajectories within the video.
+5. Exploration of heatmap generation based on the frequency of occurrences in distinct image regions.
+6. Investigation into the incorporation of optical flow information to capture pedestrian motion.

 ## Getting Started